Groupguanfang/lumirpc/README.md

 Simple and type safe json-rpc 2.0 server and client solution for node.js.

+> "Lumi" in french means "light", so it is a light weight rpc solution and can be easily used in any project.

 ## Maybe the best style for server and client communication using TS ✨

 > At first, thanks for [cell.js](https://github.com/cellbang/cell) for the inspiration. 😁